GERMAN CITIES

 OVERVIEW

 Germany is home to some of the most vibrant and culturally rich cities in Europe.
-From medieval times to the present day, German cities have played a vital role in shaping the country's economy, politics, and culture.
+From medieval times to the present day, German cities have played a vital role in shaping the country's economy, politics, culture and history.
 One of the earliest German cities was Cologne, founded by the Romans in 50 AD.
 At its peak in the 12th and 13th centuries, the city was a bustling trading hub and one of the largest cities in Europe.
 During this time, the city's famous Gothic cathedral was constructed, which still stands today as a symbol of Cologne's rich history.

 Another important city in Germany is Hamburg, which was founded in the 9th century.
 As a major port city, it played a crucial role in international trade and was a gateway to the Baltic Sea.
 Over time, Hamburg became an important center of industry and finance, and today it is one of the wealthiest cities in Germany.